raspberrypilearning/physical-computing-with-python/distance.md

 # Ultrasonic distance sensor

 In air, sound travels at a speed of 343 meters per second.
-An ultrasonic distance sensor sends out pulses of ultrasound (inaudible to humans) and it detects the echo that is sent back when the sound bounces off a nearby object.
+An ultrasonic distance sensor sends out pulses of ultrasound (inaudible to humans) and detects the echo that is sent back when the sound bounces off a nearby object.
 It then uses the speed of sound to calculate the distance from the object.

 ![Ultrasonic distance sensor](images/ultrasonic-distance-sensor.png)